schibsted/spid-tech-docs/resources/articles/ip-whitelisting.md

-:title Outgoing IPs SPiD uses
+:title Outgoing IPs Schibsted account uses
 :frontpage
 :category api-integration
 :body

-The SPiD platform does, in most cases, use a proxy setup the communicate with the outside world.
+Schibsted account does, in most cases, use a proxy setup the communicate with the outside world.
 It is done to support IP white listings on clients and external parties end.